v-sec0/ccna-mdnotes/Open Shortest Path First (OSPF).md

 **Backup Designated Router (BDR):** The BDR acts as a hot standby for the DR. It receives everything the DR receives but does not send LSAs unless the DR is down.

 **Hello protocol:** Packets that enable dynamic neighbor discovery and maintain neighbor relationships.
-Addressed to multicast
+Addressed to multicast address **224.0.0.5**.

+**Neighborship database:** A database containing information about all OSPF routers for which Hello packets have been seen.
+Router ID, and state are maintained in this database.

+**Topological database:** A database that contains information about